-There are certain stipulated conditions for reverse mortgages that one must fulfil to apply and use this financial product successfully:
+There are certain stipulated conditions for reverse mortgages that one must fulfil to engage and use this commercial commodity successfully:

-- You should be at least 62 or older to qualify, and if you are multiple borrowers, the youngest should be 62.
+- You should be at least 62 or older to qualify, and if the borrowers are multiple seniors, the youngest should be 62.

-- It would be best if you met the market demand – your home must have significant equity, and as a rule of thumb, it must have about 40% equity.
+- It would be inimitable if you met the trade demand – your home must have significant equity, and as a rule of thumb, it must have about 40% equity.

 - You must live in the house.
 You can only take up the loan if your current residence is your primary home.
 If you stop living there for 12 months, the credit will become due.

-- Have your financials assessed – before you get your loan, you must take a financial assessment, which will review your income and credit history.
-Based on the results of the evaluation, they may put aside some of the loan’s proceeds to pay off the property taxes and insurance.
+- Have your financials assessed – before you get your loan, you must take a budgetary appraisement, which will review your income and credit history.
+Based on the results of the evaluation, they may put aside some of the loan’s proceeds to pay off the title fees, property taxes and insurance.

-- Understand the five payout options – lump sum, tenure, term, a line of credit, modified tenure, and modified term.
+- Understand the five payout options – lump sum, dominion, term, a line of credit, modified dominion, and modified term.
 The lump sum and line of credit are straight forward.
-However, tenure, term, and the altered versions refer to monthly payments.
+However, dominion, term, and the altered versions refer to monthly payments.

-- You can have access to some but not all of your equity – you will not get all your home equity from the reverse mortgage.
-Instead, you will get a certain percentage calculated by your prevailing interest rates, age, and the home value.
+- You can be approved to some but not all of your equity – you will not get all your home equity from the reverse mortgage.
+Instead, you will get a certain percentage calculated by your prevailing lending fees, age, and the home value.

-- Your reverse mortgage lender will most likely not be a public bank – most lenders are smaller companies that concentrate on this type of loan.
+- Your reverse mortgage lender will most likely not be a public bank – most lenders are smaller conglomerates that concentrate on this type of loan.

-- Getting a reverse mortgage loan may not be your best option.
+- Getting a reverse mortgage loan may not be your optimum option.
 For some, there are better alternatives, like a home equity loan.

 Read Our Full Article » Reverse Mortgage Requirements